 How to S-C-O-R-E with OKRs

-Here are five principles to keep in mind if you hope to succeed with your OKRs implementation.
+Here are five principles to keep in mind if you hope to succeed with your OKR implementation.

-C is for Commitment: There are two types of commitment you’ll require.
+There are two types of commitment you’ll require.
 The first is executive commitment to, and sponsorship of, OKRs.
-Here’s one of my pet consulting peeves, and it comes into play more frequently in large organizations than small.
+Here’s one of my pet peeves as an OKR Consultant, and it comes into play more frequently in large organizations than small.
 A company will decide they want to launch OKRs and when they bring me in I’ll get some time with the executive team.
 But not much.
 In fact, I’m frequently granted a very short audience with the leadership team.
-Ostensibly this is because their time is valuable (which it is), and they have many important matters to discuss.
-The irony, however, is that the group that absolutely must understand what OKRs are, why they’re being rolled out, and how to use them effectively, is the one that gets the least bit of education on the topic.
-At least one member of your senior team must be an executive champion of the program, sponsoring the implementation in words and actions.
-Over time they will (hopefully) bring the rest of the team on board with the idea of OKRs as you begin to show results.
-The second type of commitment required is one of resources.
-If your organization is strapped for both human and financial resources – everyone is working two jobs and sitting gingerly on office chairs held together by duct tape – you’re in a substantial hole from the start.
-While OKRs can be implemented relatively modestly from a financial perspective, you will require someone to run the program internally, and of course require the “bandwidth” of those who will be creating OKRs.
-No easy task in today’s world of myriad competing demands for our attention.
+Ostensibly this is because their time is valuable (which it is), and they have many important matters to discuss (which they do).
+The irony, however, is that the group that absolutely must understand what OKRs are, why they’re being rolled out, and how to use them effectively, is the one that gets the least bit of education on the topic!

-O is for Ownership: This item is related to, but expands upon, our discussion of commitment.
-At the end of the day, someone in the organization must own the OKRs program.
+This item is related to, but builds upon, the previous discussion of commitment.
+At the end of the day, someone in the organization must own the OKR program.
 An executive will sponsor it, but it’s highly unlikely that person will be coordinating the process throughout the organization.
-You’ll need an internal champion who has the capabilities to foster the growth and development of OKRs.
-This person will be the in-house guide for all things OKRs.
-He or she will liaise with the executive team, facilitate workshops, drive OKRs communications, and lead the long-term planning that will ingrain OKRs into the fabric of the organization.
+You’ll need an internal OKR Champion who has the capabilities to foster the growth and development of OKRs.
+This person will be the in-house guide for all things OKR.
+He or she will liaise with the executive team, facilitate workshops, drive OKR communications, and lead the long-term planning that will ingrain OKR into the fabric of the organization.

 [i] Sim B. Sitkin, C. Chet Miller, and Kelly E. See, “The Stretch Goal Paradox,” Harvard Business Review, January – February 2017.